plone/documentation/docs/classic-ui/page-templates/index.md

 ## Page Templates
 ### Introduction
-Plone uses Zope Page Templates.
+Plone Classic uses Zope Page Templates (ZPT or just PT).
 These templates use well established and time-tested standards:   The *Template Attribute Language* (TAL),  *TAL Expression Syntax* (TALES), *Macro Expansion TAL* (METAL).

-From a python programmer's point of view, Page Templates are a tool to display a python object on the web, instead of simply what `__repr__()` shows.
-These files always have a `.pt` file extension
+From a python programmer's point of view, page templates are a tool to display a python object on the web, instead of simply what that object's `__repr__()` method would return.
+These template files always have a `.pt` file extension

 A normal full Plone HTML page consists of:
 * the *master template* defining the overall layout of the page
-* *slots* defined by the master template, and filled by the object being published.
+* METAL *slots* defined by the master template, and filled by the object being published.
 * *viewlets* and *viewlet managers*
 * *tiles*